-Not all nonprofit corporations last forever.
-Among other possibilities, a nonprofit may close because it’s no longer able to get necessary funding, the directors or members have irreconcilable differences, or the organization decides that it’s met its goals and no longer needs to exist.
-Whatever the underlying reason, if you choose to close down a New Mexico nonprofit corporation, you’ll need to go through a process called dissolution.
+You will need to go through a process called dissolution if you choose to close down a New Mexico nonprofit corporation.
 Dissolution requires a vote or other formal authorization, the filing of key documents with government agencies, and a group of other tasks collectively known as winding up the corporation.

 This article only covers the most basic kind of voluntary dissolution of a typical New Mexico 501(c)(3) nonprofit corporation that’s already doing business.
 There may be different rules or procedures for other types of nonprofits or other situations such as an involuntary dissolution.

 Your nonprofit corporation is registered with the State of New Mexico.
 Through the dissolution process, you will officially cancel that registration, and, by extension, officially end the corporation’s existence.
 More specifically, for a nonprofit that’s closing down, a properly-handled dissolution achieves at least two important goals.
 First, it puts your organization beyond the reach of creditors and other claimants.
 Second, it allows you to fulfill your legal obligations regarding the proper distribution of any remaining corporation assets.

 The procedure for authorizing dissolution will vary depending on whether or not your nonprofit corporation has members.
 (If you’re unsure about this, you should check your articles of incorporation, bylaws, or similar organizational documents.)

 New Mexico’s Nonprofit Corporation Act (“NCA”) provides for voluntary dissolution through either: